 3. Remove the drain plug from the bottom of the engine and drain the oil into a drain pan.
-Account for and discard the gasket.

-Use extreme caution when removing the oil drain plug.
+WARNING Use extreme caution when removing the oil drain plug.
 Hot oil can cause severe injury and skin burns.

-4. Using the Oil Filter Wrench and a ratchet handle (or a socket or box-end wrench), remove the old oil filter.
-Account for and discard the O-ring.

-■NOTE: Clean up any excess oil after removing the filter.
+4. Using the Oil Filter Wrench and a ratchet handle (or a socket or box-end wrench), remove the old oil filter. - NOTE: Clean up any excess oil after removing the filter.
 5. Apply oil to a new filter O-ring and check to make sure it is positioned correctly; then install the new oil filter.
 Tighten securely.

-6. Install the engine drain plug with new gasket and tighten to 20 ft-lb.
+6. Install the engine drain plug and tighten to 20 ft-lb.
 Pour the specified amount of the recommended oil in the filler hole.
 Install the oil level stick/filler plug.
 7. Start the engine (while the vehicle is outside on level ground) and allow it to idle for a few minutes.
 8. Turn the engine off and wait approximately one minute.
 9. Unscrew the oil level stick and wipe it with a clean cloth.

-10. Install the oil level stick and thread into the engine case.

-■NOTE: The oil level stick should be threaded into the case for checking the oil level.
+10. Install the oil level stick and thread into the engine case. - NOTE: The oil level stick should be threaded into the case for checking the oil level.
 11. Remove the oil level stick; the oil level must be within the operating range but not exceeding the upper mark.